egerong/merlin-tts-worker/README.md

 python -c 'import nltk; nltk.download("punkt"); nltk.download("cmudict")'
 ```

-- Download the models from the [releases section](https://github.com/TartuNLP/text-to-speech-worker/releases) and
-  place inside the `models/` directory.

 - Check the configuration files and change any defaults as needed.
 Make sure that the `checkpoint` parameters in
   `config/config.yaml` points to the model filse you just downloaded.
 By default, logs will be stored in the